koitran14/The-Weather-Announcement-Web/README.md

 ## Result

-The website successfully retrieves data from the OpenWeatherMap.org weather database and displays it for the selected location.
-Moreover, it provides an opportunity to learn and practice HTML, CSS, and JavaScript, enhancing skills in both front-end design and back-end processes.
+The website successfully fetches data from the OpenWeatherMap.org weather database and displays it for the selected location.
+It also incorporates additional features to enhance the user experience.

+- Front-end features: The website dynamically changes the background based on the current weather conditions, making it more visually engaging and immersive.
+- Back-end skills: The project provides an opportunity to gain more experience and proficiency in `JavaScript`.
+It involves processing user events and retrieving data from the OpenWeatherMap.org database, contributing to improved skills in handling back-end processes and interacting with data platforms.

 ## Limitations